joshchilders/cs50-project/static/README.md

 ##### Responsive
 The website is fully responsive on every page, allowing for ease of use on any device.
 The item lists shrink down and display less on each row whenever necessary, and the navbar collapses using a bootstrap template.
-On smaller screens, when the navbar collpases the shopping cart link is moved to the bottom left of the screen and only appears when the collapsed navbar is expanded.
+On smaller screens, when the navbar collpases the shopping cart link is moved to the bottom left of the screen and, thanks to a javascript function, only appears when the collapsed navbar is expanded.
 This keeps the navbar looking clean while keeping the cart icon out of the way while not in use.